Listen to this article:

 The Multi-GPU Elephant in the Room

 If raw token generation speed matters for your workflow, the benchmark data points to an uncomfortable truth for NVIDIA’s unified memory strategy.
 A DIY setup with three RTX 3090 GPUs achieves 124 tokens per second on the same 120B model where the DGX Spark manages 38 tokens per second.
-That’s 3.2x faster output for roughly the same total cost once you factor in a compatible motherboard and power supply.
+That’s 3.2x faster output for less than the Spark’s post-hike sticker once you factor in a compatible motherboard and power supply.

 The math makes sense when you look at the bandwidth numbers.
 Three RTX 3090s aggregate to approximately 936 GB/s of memory bandwidth, more than triple the DGX Spark’s 273 GB/s.
 The trade-off is 72GB of total VRAM split across three cards, which means larger models need to be split across GPUs with some overhead, and the whole setup draws over 1,000 watts under load compared to the Spark’s 170W.
 You also need the space, the cooling, and the tolerance for a system that sounds like a small aircraft during inference.

 The multi-GPU path isn’t for everyone, and that’s precisely NVIDIA’s pitch for the DGX Spark.
 It’s a turnkey solution that sits quietly on your desk, runs Ubuntu-based DGX OS out of the box, and doesn’t require you to become a systems integrator to get running.
+If you would rather assemble your own stack, our Ubuntu inference hardware guide walks through the snaps and driver choices that make local inference painless on standard Linux.
 For professionals whose time has significant monetary value, the simplicity premium makes sense.
 For hobbyists who enjoy the tinkering, the multi-GPU route offers substantially better price-to-performance with the caveat that you’re signing up for ongoing maintenance complexity.

 The used GPU market makes this comparison even more stark.
 Two RTX 3090s can often be found for under $1,500 total, and they’ll outperform the DGX Spark on pure token throughput while costing less than half as much.
 The calculus shifts if you need to run models above 72GB, but for the 70B-and-below range that covers most practical local LLM use cases, the DIY approach remains compelling for budget-conscious builders.